mosip/documentation/docs/resident-portal-user-guide.md

 #### Login

-**Pre-requisite**: To login into the Resident Portal, the resident should have their unique virtual ID (VID) or Unique Identification Number (UIN) and also have access to the registered email ID/ phone number to be able to receive the OTP.
+**Pre-requisites**: To login into the Resident Portal, the resident should have their unique virtual ID (VID) or Unique Identification Number (UIN) and also have access to the registered email ID/ phone number to be able to receive the OTP.

 1. Resident accesses the Resident Portal dashboard page.